turtlecoin/pool-guardian/README.md

 * At the bottom of haproxy.cfg add:

+Notes:

-* (This configuration assumes you have 2 daemons running on local host at ports 12898 and 13898, and this app is reachable at hacheck.yoursite.com:8080, and your proxied high availablity daemons will be reached on port 11898)
+* This configuration assumes you have 2 daemons running on local host at ports 12898 and 13898, and this app is reachable at hacheck.yoursite.com:8080, and your proxied high availablity daemons will be reached on port 11898.

-* (Note below that 'nodes' and 'node-a' and 'node-b' correspond to entries in default config.js, config.serviceNodes variable as nodes/node-a and nodes/node-b and are passed to the app by HAProxy to identify these daemons.)
+* Note below that 'nodes' and 'node-a' and 'node-b' correspond to entries in default config.js, config.serviceNodes variable as nodes/node-a and nodes/node-b and are passed to the app by HAProxy to identify these daemons.

 ```
 listen nodes